My Dad’s Hands

 Best Half thought that was cute and took a picture with her phone.

-When I saw the photo I chuckled at the way Pepper was making eyes at me, but then I noticed that my hands looked like sacks of walnuts, just like my dad’s hands.
+When I saw the photo I chuckled at the way Pepper was making eyes at me, but then I noticed that my hands looked like lumpy sacks of walnuts, just like my dad’s hands.

-Most of the jobs I’ve had in my life don’t create a tangible legacy; I can’t point at things I’ve made or fixed, or artwork or books I’ve written or things I’ve built.
+Most of the jobs I’ve had in my life don’t create a tangible legacy; I can’t point at very many things I’ve made or fixed, or artwork or books I’ve written or things I’ve built.

-But my hands look a lot like my dad’s hands; a coincidence of genetics and life experiences for sure, but I can live with having huge, half-ruined hands if it means I can honor my dad’s legacy a little bit.
+But my hands look a lot like my dad’s hands—a coincidence of genetics and life experiences for sure, but I can live with having huge, half-ruined hands if it means I can honor my dad’s legacy a little bit.

-Oh, my friend Rob named the Les Paul for me: Its name is now More Paul.
+Oh by the way—my friend Rob named the Les Paul for me: Its name is now More Paul.

 Pope Ernie